-Truly Living Well, a 501(c)3 based in Atlanta, works to engage the community in developing local food systems through education and food production.
+Truly Living Well Center for Natural Urban Agriculture, a nonprofit based in Atlanta, works to engage the community in developing local food systems through education and food production.
 Founded in 2006 by Rashid Nuri, TLW works to provide a model of urban agriculture as a sustainable and economic solution for helping people to eat and live better.
 One year after they broke ground, TLW became one of the first Certified Naturally Grown farms in Georgia.
 We interviewed Rashid in 2013 about how he became a farmer, what it's like to run an urban agricultural center, and why he joined Certified Naturally Grown.
 (Photo by Joeff Davis, used with permission)

 How did you get into farming?
 What made you want to become a farmer?